A unique look into the lives of the First Ladies

 Nothing is implied or hinted by West in his memoir but the one thing that does stand out in the book is his favoritism and loyalty for President Kennedy and especially for the First Lady Jackie Kennedy.
 He writes with kid gloves in describing the First Lady's decorating style, the way she spoke, her immense love for her children and the tragic death of her newborn unlike the other presidents and their wives that were openly criticized in his memoir with whom he served.

 If Mr. West indeed knew about JFK's well known infidelities we can only speculate as to why he was silent.
 Maybe West wanted only to highlight the things he admired most about Jackie Kennedy and leave out any scandal that would tarnish his and the family name.
 In all, there is very little mention of President Kennedy compared to the detailed information on the other Presidents and that was the kind of reading I wished Mr. West showed the reader more of.

 Jackie Kennedy once said J.B.
-West was, "One of the most extraordinary men I have ever met" and as she said goodbye to Mr. West upon leaving the White House she whispers to him, "Mr. West, will you be my friend for life?"
+West was, "One of the most extraordinary men I have ever met" and as she said goodbye to Mr. West upon leaving the White House she whispered to him, "Mr. West, will you be my friend for life?"

 Mr. West left behind a legacy as a dependable, steadfast, honorable Chief Usher and I truly think he accomplished just that.